zmwv823/ComfyUI-UL/AnyText/README.md

 ## Original Repo: [AnyText: Multilingual Visual Text Generation And Editing](https://github.com/tyxsspa/AnyText)

 ## Warning:
-- This custom-node results may worse than official.
+- This custom-node results maybe worse than official.
 - Works well with official ComfyUI release using python_embed on windows in my case.
 Distributions from unofficial or vitural env or other OS(such as linux) may not work.
 - Tested only on **cuda with fp16 in this node** , you can try others options but maybe not work.